 The concerns swirling around vaping.

-Some smokers turn to vaping (commonly known as e-cigarettes) as an alternative to smoking or to curb their craving for tobacco.
-E-cigarette prevalence among Delaware adults is about 3.9 percent.* Current smoking prevalence among Delaware high school students is at an all-time low of 9.9 percent.* However, e-cigarette use among them is rising at an alarming rate, with the percentage of high school students saying they’ve tried using e-cigs now at 40.5 percent.*
+Some smokers turn to vaping (commonly known as e-cigarettes) as an alternative to smoking, or to curb their craving for tobacco.
+E-cigarette use among Delaware high school students is rising at an alarming rate, with the percentage of high school students saying they’ve tried e-cigs now at 40.5 percent.

 Until recently, there has been no federal regulation regarding e-cigarette products and related paraphernalia.
 Now, studies are showing that the ingredients in e-cigarettes may not be as harmless as initially thought.